-MA hovers over the centre line with an angle of 45°, then enters the manoeuvre with a rainbow, a not stationary flip that follows an arched flight path of at least 10 metres length.
+MA hovers over the centre line with an angle of 45°, then enters the manoeuvre with a rainbow, a not stationary flip that follows an arched flight path of at least 10 meters length.
 During the rainbow the MA performs one pirouette in each direction, with the reverse on the top of the rainbow.
 Then another rainbow (with pirouette reversal) leads back to the starting point.
-MA then continues with these rainbows alternately about the longitudinal and the lateral axis, until the four outer points of an X (viewed from above) are reached and MA hovers where it started the manoeuvre.
-MA does not perform any part of pirouettes, when hovering in the centre.
+MA then continues with these rainbows rotating in 90° steps CW or CCW, until the four outer points of an X (viewed from above) are reached and MA hovers where it started the manoeuvre.
+MA does not perform any part of the pirouettes, when hovering in the centre.
 During the stops at the four outer points, rotor disk must be horizontal but there should be no hovering.